datadiversitylab/DDLMeetingSchedule/README.md

 ```

 If you are a member of the Data Diversity lab, you are expected to attend to each of these events.
 We will define the schedule and topics to be discussed in each meeting during the first week of the semester.
 This initial schedule is subject to change.

-Meetings will be held on Zoom (maybe Nexcloud talk) and in-person (Harvill 320C).
+Note: When discussing scientific papers, the only expectation is that participants read the paper scheduled for that week ahead of time.

 Meeting structure can change depending on the situation.

 ## Where?
-The location of meetings will be mainly online, with an option to access the zoom meeting in a physical shared space via our conference room setup in [Harvill 320C](https://interactivefloorplans.arizona.edu/76/0320C) or remotely on [zoom](https://arizona.zoom.us/my/hecdaniel).
-When participating in a research project presentation make sure to review the lab member's slides before the presentation itself.
-The lab member presenting should aim to share the finished slides at least 2 business days before the actual presentation.
+The location of meetings will be mainly online, with an option to access the zoom meeting in a physical shared space via our conference room setup in [Harvill 320C](https://interactivefloorplans.arizona.edu/76/0320C) or remotely on [zoom](https://arizona.zoom.us/my/hecdaniel) (maybe Nexcloud talk).

-Note: When discussing scientific papers, the only expectation is that participants read the paper scheduled for that week ahead of time.